michalochman/react-pixi-fiber/README.md

 [Similarly](https://reactjs.org/blog/2017/09/08/dom-attributes-in-react-16.html) to ReactDOM in React 16,
 ReactPixiFiber is not ignoring unknown [`PIXI.DisplayObject`] members – they are all passed through.
-You can read more about [Unknown Prop Warning](https://reactjs.org/warnings/unknown-prop.html)  in ReactDOM, however ReactPixiFiber will not warn you about unknown members.
+You can read more about [Unknown Prop Warning](https://reactjs.org/warnings/unknown-prop.html) in ReactDOM.

 #### Setting values for Point and ObservablePoint types